JagdishMane/applications-of-artificial-intelligence/README.md

-# MS - Applications Of Artificial Intelligence
+# Applications Of Artificial Intelligence

 ## Description